Commerce Commerce 1.x Payments & Gateways Authorize & Capture Flow

 As of Commerce 1.3, you can optionally choose to only request a temporary hold on a customers’ payment instrument (a credit card typically), and capture that at a later time (for example when shipping the product, or after manual review).

-As of Commerce v1.3, the supported gateways are Stripe (credit card payments only) and Manual.
+As of Commerce v1.3, the supported gateways are Stripe (credit card payments only), Authorize.net, and Manual.
 We plan to add support to other gateways in the future.

-The Klarna gateway also uses authorizations and captures, however that is not yet updated to use the new authorization features in Commerce 1.3.
+The Klarna gateway also uses authorizations and captures, however that uses its own capture logic.
 If you use Klarna, make sure to follow its separate setup instructions to properly capture those payments.

 Requesting authorizations